erfanzar/EasyDeL/README.md

 - removing *(q,k,v,b,a)_partition_specs and using `PartitionAxis` instead of them.
 - Sharding Strategies are changed.
 - Now EasyDeL is more Memory efficient Multi-GPUs
-- Aya Model is Supported.
-- Falcon Model is Updated and now Falcon11B is supported wih flash attention support.
-- `pallas_flash` is now available for CPU/GPU/TPU with custom pallas kernel.
-- DeepseekV2 Model is Added (beta mood).
-- OpenELM Model is Added.
-- EasyDeL project structure has changed now you have to import EasyDel as `easydel`.
-- `ORPOTrainer` is Added
-- Phi3 Model bugs are fixed, Arctic Model is added.

 > [!TIP]
 >